AdrianScott/protonsign/README.md

     npm run build
     cp -r build/* /var/www/html

-Note: The app currently charges 1 XPR for the signing transaction.
-This can be changed in react/src/pages/Sign/SignContainer.jsx
+Note: The app currently charges 1 FOOBAR for the signing transaction.
+This can be changed in react/src/pages/Sign/SignContainer.jsx .
+The Proton account setting for receiving the FOOBAR and doing the login is set in react/src/utils/proton.js

 ## To Run the App